Spanish East Indies: Territories

-The Spanish used several names that are not currently used.
+The Spaniards used several names that are not currently used.
 Gran Moluca (Great Molluccas) for the island of Mindanao and Nueva Castilla (New Castile) for Luzon.

 Because Spanish interest in the region was primarily focused on its use as a base for trade with East Asia, direct Spanish control over the area expanded slowly.
 The Batanes Islands were conquered in the 18th century by José Basco.
 The highlands of Luzon remained outside Spanish control until the early 19th century, and the southernmost tip of Palawan, not until the late 1890s.
 The rest of Mindanao (Caesarea Karoli)—aside from outposts in Northern Mindanao, Zamboanga, Cotabato, and the islands of Basilan and Jolo, the rest was nominally under Spanish control, recognizing Spanish rule, but left to administer their own affairs, as in the cases of the Sulu, and the Maguindanao sultanates, as well as a number of other Lumad tribes not affiliated with either.
 Similarly, Palau and the vast majority of the Caroline Islands were not governed by Spanish missions until the early 19th century.